-Also, don’t forget to set a conversion goal, so you know exactly what milestone you’re targeting.
-As you already know, optimizing your campaign for user experience will ensure you get the best conversion rate at the end of the day.
+Also, don’t forget to set a conversion goal, so that you know exactly what milestone you’re targeting.
+As you already know, optimizing your campaign for user experience will ensure that you get the best conversion rate.

 Search engine spiders are not human beings, but they follow the activities of human searchers and users.
-So what Google wants more than anything is for you to make its users happy.
-Do that, and their spider will find it easier to increase your site SEO score, which in turn will increase its search traffic and rankings.
+So, what Google wants, more than anything, is for you to make its users happy.
+Do that and their spider will increase your site SEO score, which in turn will increase your search traffic and rankings.

-They tested four different headlines against the control headline, and found the last (and entirely new) headline performed best.
+They tested four different headlines against the control headline and found that the last (and entirely new) headline performed best.

 This is why you should always include social share buttons where readers can easily find them.
 The more visible they are, the more social shares you’ll get.

-These 5 copywriting strategies will boost your conversion rate if you give them a thorough try.
-You may not see instant results, but give it time and you’ll see your conversion rate rise, too.
+These 5 copywriting strategies will boost your conversion rate, if you give them a thorough try.
+You may not see instant results, but give it time and you’ll see your conversion rate rise.

 Have you recently improved your conversion rate by using any of these strategies?